VW launches U.S. electric vehicle infrastructure unit

 VW must submit draft plans to regulators on the first funding plan by Feb.
 22.

-The Electrify America LLC unit, based in Reston, Virginia, is a wholly owned subsidiary of Volkswagen Group of America and is separate from Volkswagen AG's (VOWG_p.DE) automobile brands.
-It initially expects to employ around 40 or 50 people in the first few years, but it will also use outside contractors, McNabb said.
+The Electrify America LLC unit, based in Reston, Virginia, is a wholly owned subsidiary of Volkswagen Group of America and is separate from Volkswagen AG's automobile brands.

 The German automaker's settlement on excess diesel emissions from nearly 600,000 U.S. vehicles requires that $800 million be spent in California and $1.2 billion be invested throughout the rest of the United States.